Bricktech2000/Notes/notes/loss-function.md

 _the default [[loss-function]] for regression problems_

-> Mathematically, it is the preferred loss function under the inference framework of maximum likelihood if the distribution of the target variable is Gaussian.
-It is the loss function to be evaluated first and only changed if you have a good reason. &mdash; <https://machinelearningmastery.com/how-to-choose-loss-functions-when-training-deep-learning-neural-networks/>
+> Mathematically, it is the preferred loss function under the inference framework of maximum likelihood if the distribution of the target [[variable]] is Gaussian.
+It is the [[loss-function]] to be evaluated first and only changed if you have a good reason. &mdash; <https://machinelearningmastery.com/how-to-choose-loss-functions-when-training-deep-learning-neural-networks/>

 ### definition